 Will I need to wear a brace following spinal fusion surgery?

 Your surgeon may recommend that you wear a back brace following surgery, if multiple vertebrae need to be fused in the procedure, if you’re elderly, if you suffer from bone degeneration, diabetes or obesity.
+This will reduce your healing time.

 What kind of complications might be involved in such surgery?